DillonSteyl/SCIE1000/Week 3/conditionals_introduction_1.md

 What mark did you receive?
 38
 Finished!
 ```
+In particular, note that the line "Finished!" is printed in *both* cases.
+Make sure you understand why!

 ## Conditions
 Here are some examples of operators in Python that resolve to either true or false.
 Great for conditionals!